microsoft/aitour-get-started-with-fabric/lab/tutorial-2-get-real-time-events.md

    ![Screenshot showing the edit button in Real-Time Intelligence.](media/event-stream-edit-button.png)

 3. In the event stream authoring canvas select the down arrow on the **Transform events or add destination** tile, and then select **Manage fields**.
-The tile is renamed to _ManageFields_.

    ![Screenshot showing the transform events or add destination tile in Real-Time Intelligence.](media/transform-events.png)